8x8 Patch-Antenna-Coupled TeraFET Detector Array for Terahertz Quantum-Cascade-Laser Applications: Theoretical background

 \subsection{Figure of merit - Noise-Equivalent-Power (NEP)}

 The most pertinent figure of merit for detectors is the noise equivalent power (NEP), which characterizes the minimum optical power required to produce a detector signal surpassing the noise level within a specified measurement bandwidth, $\Delta f$.
-For TeraFETs, under an unbiased drain-source condition ($V_{\mathrm{DS}}=\SI{0}{\volt}$), the primary noise contribution arises from thermal Johnson-Nyquist noise \cite{bauer_antenna-coupled_2014}.
+For TeraFETs, under an unbiased drain-source condition\footnote{Unbiased drain-source condition: No external DC-biasing over the transistor channel during rectification process.}, the primary noise contribution arises from thermal Johnson-Nyquist noise \cite{bauer_antenna-coupled_2014}.
 The noise voltage spectral density can thus be determined using

 where $k_{\mathrm{B}}$ is the Boltzmann constant and $T=\SI{293}{\kelvin}$ is the temperature of the detector (here operated at room-temperature).
 Following \autoref{eq:JN_noise}, the detector's noise contribution is directly proportional to the square-root of the drain--source resistance of the channel, $R_{\mathrm{DS}}(V_{\mathrm{GS}})$, which is controlled by the applied gate--source voltage (\emph{cf.} ~\autoref{fig:RDS_analysis}).
-However, since the detector is included in an amplifier circuit, statistically independent noise contributions $\langle v_k \rangle$ must be taken into consideration~\cite{brown_fundamentals_2003}